mgmills93/AEM_Spring_2019/README.md

 table39_copy.xls - DHS data on ICE alien apprehensions by year.
 Secure_Communities_2017_Deportations.xlsx - Individual-level data of ICE arrests under the Secure Communities program from 2015 through 2017.

+THA3 - this folder is dedicated to all files used to complete THA3.
+TH3_DataDictionary.xlsx	- data dictionary defining variables in THA3.
+Take_Home_Assignment_3_Mary_Mills.ipynb	- python notebook containing data analysis. final_th3set.csv - final compiled dataset used in THA3.

 Take_Home_Assignment_1_Mary_Mills.ipynb - my first submission of THA1

 dhs_complete_copy.xlsx - this is the entire 2015 Yearbook of Immigration Statistics, which has 41 sheets.